-Plant health control:
+Plant health control

-- Pass customs and phytosanitary inspections at the point of entry into the EU;
+- pass customs and phytosanitary inspections at the point of entry into the EU

-- Be imported into the EU by an importer registered by an EU country;
+- be imported into the EU by an importer registered by an EU country

-- Be announced to the customs office before arrival at the point of entry.
+- be announced to the customs office before arrival at the point of entry

-In October 2016, Regulation 2016/2031 on protective measures against plant pests has been adopted and will be applicable from December 14, 2019.
+In October 2016, Regulation 2016/2031 on protective measures against plant pests was adopted and will be applicable from December 14, 2019.